 Overwatered plants also develop yellow leaves and typically have soil that’s constantly wet.
 Watch for fungus gnats – they’re the annoying little heralds of soil that’s too soggy.
 If you’ve caught it before the leaves are turning yellow, letting the plant dry out before you water again should suffice.

-If your looking for some quick tips to help your struggling peace lily check out this short video compilation of problems and fixes.
+If you’re looking for some quick tips to help your struggling peace lily check out this short video compilation of problems and fixes.

 You Peace Lily Needs More Light